RGB00255/VeryCoolDiscordBot/README.md

     ffmpeg

 # Features:

+  So far, this bot's main uses are: doing a basic roll in DnD, posting random memes from random, server specified subreddits, and playing sounds through voice channels (not really a defining feature, but it's there so w/e).

+  Below are the commands this bot can do.

   DnD:

     roll <XdY[+Z]> - Rolls a dice of Y sides X times (i.e. !roll 3d4 "<user>, here's your roll: 4 + 3 + 2 = 9")